GFDRR/rdl-standard/specs/hazard-data-package/spec.md

 ## Language

-The key words `MUST`, `MUST NOT`, `REQUIRED`, `SHALL`, `SHALL NOT`, `SHOULD`, `SHOULD NOT`, `RECOMMENDED`, `MAY`, and `OPTIONAL` in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt)
+The key words `MUST`, `MUST NOT`, ``REQUIRED``, `SHALL`, `SHALL NOT`, `SHOULD`, `SHOULD NOT`, `RECOMMENDED`, `MAY`, and `OPTIONAL` in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt)

 ## Introduction

 There are no widely adopted standards to support the consistent publication, exchange and use of risk data.
 This makes it hard to share, find and reuse data across disaster risk analysis projects.

 The [Risk Data Library project](http://riskdatalibrary.org/) project is tackling this issue by developing and recommending a consistent set of open standards for risk data.

 Risk data consists of data about hazards, the exposure of people and assets to those hazards and their vulnerability.
 Analysis of those data allows projects of potential impact that can inform disaster risk management and reduction.

 This specification defines a lightweight format for describing Hazard datasets.

-It builds on existing open standards to provide a simple, consistent and flexible approach for describing Hazard datasets that describe a range of different types of hazard (e.g. floods and wildfires) can can beasily be adopted by different organisations.
+It builds on existing open standards to provide a simple, consistent and flexible approach for describing Hazard datasets that include dataset describing the modelled impact of a range of different types of hazards (e.g. floods and wildfires).

 ## Use cases and scope